-From an organizational development perspective, what has to happen is relatively simple: Take it as a valid mission, undertake it as a vitalizing strategic mandate, focus attention on it: Strive to immediately broadcast Arcosanti's disability-savvy, handicap-aware retrofit as the most architecturally intriguing, cost-beneficial challenge imaginable.
-Begin seeking new workshop participants for the initiative by promoting it as concerted demonstration of collective commitment to realization of cooperative development of Arcosanti - as it appears in Cosanti Foundation's statement of intent (see document below).
+From an organizational development perspective, what has to happen is relatively simple: Take it as a valid mission, a vitalizing strategic mandate, and focus attention on it.
+Begin by striving immediately to broadcast Arcosanti's disability-savvy, handicap-aware retrofit.
+Identify it as the most architecturally intriguing, cost-beneficial challenge imaginable.
+Start seeking new workshop participants for the initiative by promoting it as concerted demonstration of collective commitment to realization of cooperative development of Arcosanti, as it appears in Cosanti Foundation's statement of intent (see document below).
+Integrate this essential strategy into Cosanti Foundation's identity as a 'Vocational School' (see link on this page).

-Integrating this essential strategy into Cosanti Foundation's identity as a 'Vocational School' (see link on this page), the bottom line is clear: Policy of this kind (i.e., focused planning and execution of a vigilantly safety-aware habitat, as conscientious in its own way as that of, say, NYC's MTA, which safely conducts millions of people 24/7 x 365) will not only help maintain moderate insurance premiums, it will benefit all those interested in the ideas of arcology - aka "architectural ecology" - including everyone who visits.
+The bottom line is clear: Policy of this kind (i.e., focused planning along with vigilant execution of a safety-aware habitat, as conscientious in its own way as that of, say, NYC's MTA, which safely conducts millions of people 24/7 x 365) will not only help to maintain moderate insurance premiums, it will benefit all those interested in the ideas of arcology - aka "architectural ecology" - including everyone who visits.

 This ephemeral identity is one we all share.
-It is our universal bottom-line as well as our universal birthright; it is a truth that should serve to fuel our collective responsibility for this salty speck hurling through space on which we are all bound, as Chief Sitting Bull said, "to see what kind of life we can make for the children."
+It is our universal bottom-line as well as our universal birthright, a truth that should serve to fuel our collective responsibility for this salty speck hurling through space - on which we are all bound, as Chief Sitting Bull said, "to see what kind of life we can make for the children."

-To base development of a "living model" intended for the study of arcology on our identity as ephemeral beings can bring only honor and respect to Soleri's vision of arcology.
+To base development of a "living model" intended for the study of arcology on our identity as ephemeral beings can bring only honor and respect to Soleri's ideological notion of arcology.
 It also - not incidentally! - accords respect and honor to the energies of every individual who participates in any arcology project.
+Even casual participation: